blainekyle/privacy/README.md

 **NO STORAGE OR TRANSMISSION**

-This extension operates locally within your browser and does not store any information on external servers or transmit any data outside your device.
-Any data used by the extension for its functionality is processed entirely within your browser and is not retained after your browsing session or upon uninstallation of the extension.
+This software operates locally within your browser and does not store any information on external servers or transmit any data outside your device.
+Any data used by the software for its functionality is processed entirely within your browser and is not retained outside of your browser cache or upon uninstallation of the software.

 **CHANGES TO THIS PRIVACY POLICY**